 - Submit the completed CSV in an email to email@example.com

 Once we have received a data request, our support team will validate the CSV contents and confirm the action to be taken.
-Once validated, TUNE will take best efforts to process this request in a reasonable amount of time.
+Once validated, TUNE will make its best efforts to process this request in a reasonable amount of time.

 Formatting Your CSV File